SPF-OST/optihood/oemof/Test/readme.md

 At present, only the operation costs have been integrated to the model.
 The investment mode of oemof.solph package still needs to be tested.

+Two identical storage units have been implemented (one for space heating and the other for domestic hot water).

 ## Next steps
 - To implement the energy system with three CHPs and three heat pumps
 - Use of investment mode of the oemof.solph package